Azure-Samples/azure-spring-cloud/README.md

     --name gateway
 ```

-Open the Piggymetrics landing page by using the 'gateway' app public uri, you should now see the new icon
+Open the Piggymetrics landing page by using the `gateway` app public uri, you should now see the new icon
 for example:
 ![](./media/green-deployment.jpg)